-Buescher still in disbelief that he won tradition-rich America's Night Race at Bristol
+Buescher still in disbelief that he earned a coveted victory at America's Night Race

 Chris Buescher is still pinching himself.
 He really can’t believe he just won America’s Night Race.